salbalkus/salbalkus/README.md

 ## Hi there, welcome to my GitHub!

- I'm currently a 3rd year PhD student in Biostatistics.
+ I'm a PhD candidate in Biostatistics at the Harvard T.H.
+Chan School of Public Health.
 My research focuses on the intersection between...

 ➡️ Causal Inference
 🤖 Machine Learning